Sébastien Bassong: Peterborough United

 After being released by Norwich City, Bassong spent the 2017–18 season as a free agent, having been training and linked with a move to Queens Park Rangers and Birmingham City.
 On 25 October 2018, Bassong signed a short-term deal at League One side Peterborough United after spending 18 months as a free agent.

 Bassong made his Peterborough United debut, starting the whole game, in a 2–1 win over Luton Town in the EFL Trophy campaign.
 However, this turns out to be his only appearance for the club, as he struggled to overcome his knee injury, as well as, facing competition.
 It was announced on 11 January 2019 that Bassong was expected to leave Peterborough United by the end of January.

-Volos FC
+Volos

 It was announced on 24 July 2019 that Volos signed Bassong on a one–year contract.
 Upon joining the club, he was given the number four shirt.

 Bassong made his Volos debut, playing the full 90 minutes, in a 2–1 win against Panionios in the opening game of the season.
 However, his time at the club was plagued with injuries before being released by Volos in December.
 By the time he left Volos, Bassong made a total of three appearances for the side.

 In September 2020, he featured in a pre-season friendly for Isthmian League side Haringey Borough.